torvalamo/pmod/README.md

 Get your node modules with functions that return promises if you don't give them a callback.

+If you request a module that is not supported, it will give you the default module instead.

+These modules are currently supported: child_process, cluster, crypto, dgram, dns, fs, http, http2, https, inspector, net, realine, stream, timers, tls, zlib

 PS: Currently not all functions are tested.
 But should work in theory. :-D

 ## Install